interactiveaudiolab/jekyll-now/_posts/2017-7-12-Hello_World.md

 <br />
 <br />

+[1] Web player by [Bastien Liutkus](http://www.binarymind.org) from [here](https://github.com/binarymind/multitrackHTMLPlayer).

-[1] The irony of calling an auditory process “blind” is not lost on this researcher.
+[2] The irony of calling an auditory process “blind” is not lost on this researcher.

-[2] Bregman, Albert S. Auditory scene analysis: The perceptual organization of sound.
+[3] Bregman, Albert S. Auditory scene analysis: The perceptual organization of sound.
 MIT press, 1994.

-[3] We leave it to the combinatorics experts to figure out how many possible integer pair solutions there are within a 16-bit space.
+[4] We leave it to the combinatorics experts to figure out how many possible integer pair solutions there are within a 16-bit space.